stashapp/CommunityScripts/plugins/hotCards/README.md

 ## Features

 - Custom styling to card elements that match a specified Tag ID or Rating Threshold.
-- Enable or disable Hot Cards on various sections like home, scenes, images, movies, galleries, performers, and studios.
+- Enable or disable Hot Cards on various sections like home, scenes, images, groups, galleries, performers, and studios.
 - Specify Hot Cards to be tag-based or rating-based for each card type, as desired.
 - Customizable Hot Cards.
 - Support for multi-tag and multi-style configurations.